material-components/material-components-flutter-gallery/README.md

 firebase login
 ```

+### Deploying

-3. Build the app.
+1. Build the app.
 Run the following from within the `gallery` directory.

 ```
 flutter build web
 ```

-4. Deploy the app.
+2. Deploy the app.

 ```
 firebase deploy